metal-toolbox/sandbox/README.md

 ## k8s helm charts for the hollow sandbox.

-This deploys multiple applications in KIND for
+This chart deploys multiple metal-toolbox/hollow services in docker KIND for +development and testing.

  - Serverservice and crDB
  - Conditionorc
  - Alloy
+ - NATS Jetstream
  - Chaos mesh

 ### Prerequisites